-Contrary to what one might read in some texts, building an ALU for all but the most trivial of processors is more involved than "compute all results and pick the one you want" (though in the future we may see sufficient unification of DSP blocks across devices and manufacturers, and new HDL constructs that allow for more naïve instantiations).
+Building an ALU for all but the most trivial of processors is more involved than "compute all results and pick the one you want" (though in the future we may see sufficient unification of DSP blocks across devices and manufacturers, and new HDL constructs that allow for more naïve instantiations).
 Arithmetic and logical calculations aside, the wide output multiplexer itself can be a speed bottleneck.
 The design of the ALU drives much of the rest of the processor design, particularly one that is pipelined, so it's not surprising if it is the component that takes the longest to fully develop.